 Choosing a Therapy

-Some approaches are delivered by registered Speech and Language Therapists.
+Some approaches are delivered by registered speech & language therapists.
 Others are delivered by people who stammer.
 This information is made clear from the description of each specialist provider we have included.

 To safeguard against untested or unqualified providers, we recommend choosing a therapy, programme or course which: